 Skills required by the building and construction industry include:

 In addition, management positions, project managers, health and safety experts, and engineers of all disciplines are highly sought after.

 Because of the project-based nature of construction, people tend to be employed through their own businesses or via a staffing company.

 Full-time salaried employees can expect to earn at least 480,000kr annually.
 Experienced contractors with their own business can earn substantially more.

-Hourly rates for casual/temporary workers are as follows:
+Typical hourly rates for casual/temporary workers are as follows:

 - Unskilled without trade experience: 168kr